 I am generally interested in the biotic interactions and abiotic conditions that determine community structure and function.
-My research has focused on the role of historical and contemporary human impacts in altering trophic interactions and the effects of that trophic dysfunction on community structure.
+My research in the Bertness Lab focused on the role of historical and contemporary human impacts in altering trophic interactions and the effects of that trophic dysfunction on community structure.
 I am interested in understanding how novel trophic interactions, triggered by historical and current human impacts, effect biotic and abiotic feedbacks.

-My work on Cape Cod, MA has focused on how the interaction between historical mosquito ditching and contemporary overfishing by recreational anglers has triggered widespread salt marsh die-off in the last three decades (2,4).
-Using historical aerial photographs and a variety of manipulative field experiments I have reconstructed a 70 year history of salt marsh change on Cape Cod (4).
-This research has elucidated the role of impact debts, dormant human impacts that accumulate unrealized before triggering community-wide shifts, in driving patterns of coastal habitat loss.
-I have also demonstrated the generality of these hypotheses as crab-driven salt marsh die-off spreads into Long Island Sound (3).
+My work on Cape Cod, MA focused on how the interaction between historical mosquito ditching and contemporary overfishing by recreational anglers triggered widespread salt marsh die-off over the last three decades.
+Using historical aerial photographs and a variety of manipulative field experiments I reconstructed a 70 year history of salt marsh change on Cape Cod.
+This research elucidated the role of impact debts, dormant human impacts that accumulate unrealized before triggering community-wide shifts, in driving patterns of coastal habitat loss.
+I went on to demonstrate the generality of these hypotheses as crab-driven salt marsh die-off spread into Long Island Sound.

-My research has also focused on the role of belowground herbivory in driving patterns of salt marsh die-off on Cape Cod (1).
-Shifts in the trophic structure of New England’s salt marshes have led to novel feeding behaviors, including an apparent increase in the role of belowground grazing by herbivorous crabs.
+My research also focused on the role of belowground herbivory in driving patterns of salt marsh die-off on Cape Cod.
+Shifts in the trophic structure of New England’s salt marshes led to novel feeding behaviors, including an apparent increase in the role of belowground grazing by herbivorous crabs.
 In 2011, I performed a series of manipulative field experiments to determine the impact and prevalence of belowground grazing on die-off intensity throughout Cape Cod.